JustinLove/onelife-client-patches/README.md

 ## object-search

 Separate search filter with `:` puts an arrow on the nearest target object.
 If farther way it has a location slip, but only within the map buffer.
-The current search is show in place of the craving.
+The current search is shown in place of the craving.

-If no search is active, a search is peformed for the current craving.
+If no search is active, a search is performed for the current craving.
 This can be disabled with

 `settings/defaultSearchForCraving.ini`, 0 to disable this feature